 Since the inception of the FDOT Mitigation Program in 1996, there are various transportation entities within the Southwest Florida Water Management District jurisdictional boundaries that have conducted mitigation through the FDOT Mitigation Program.
 These include FDOT District 1 (Bartow), District 5 (Deland), District 7 (Tampa), District 8 (Florida's Turnpike, Orlando), Tampa-Hillsborough Expressway Authority, and the Tampa International Airport, collectively referred to as FDOT.
-From 1996 through 2015, there are 229 construction projects with wetland impacts totaling 745.38 acres mitigated through the FDOT Mitigation Program.
+From 1996 through 2017, there are 180 construction projects with wetland impacts totaling 631.59 acres mitigated through the FDOT Mitigation Program.

-Over the years, a number of FDOT projects for which mitigation projects were developed have been removed from the FDOT Mitigation Program, including 9 projects having a total of 18.27 acres of wetland impact in this year's Plan (includes only projects previously listed in the 2015 Plan).
+Over the years, many FDOT projects for which mitigation projects were developed have been removed from the FDOT Mitigation Program, including 5 projects having a total of 4.46 acres of wetland impact in this year's Plan (includes only projects previously listed in the 2017 Plan).
 The FDOT projects being deleted and the reasons for deletion are shown in Table One.

 Delete Reason Number of Projects Wetland Impacts (acres)

 Permit application date is outside FDOT planning horizon 0 0

 Combined with another FDOT project 0 0

-Dropped from the FDOT work program 0 0
+Dropped from the FDOT work program 1 0.2

-Wetland impacts to be offset at a Private Mitigation Bank 4 3.41
+Wetland impacts to be offset at a private mitigation bank 4 28.5

-Permitted without mitigation required 1 0.5
+Permitted without mitigation required 0 0

-Mitigation is not available 4 14.36
+Mitigation is not available 0 0

-Table One: FDOT Road Improvement Projects that are deleted in the 2016 FDOT Mitigation Program from impacts included in the 2015 Plan, and the reason for deletion.
+Table One: FDOT Road Improvement Projects that are deleted in the 2018 FDOT Mitigation Program from impacts included in the 2017 Plan, and the reason for deletion.

-Currently, there are 52 construction projects that are active (i.e. not yet fully permitted), of which 4 are newly added in 2016, that require mitigation to be provided through the FDOT Mitigation Program.
-A total of 162.54 acres of wetland impact associated with these active projects are planned to be offset through the FDOT Mitigation Program.
+Currently, there are 36 construction projects that are active (i.e. not yet fully permitted), of which 5 are newly added in 2018, that require mitigation to be provided through the FDOT Mitigation Program.
+A total of 7.96 acres of wetland impact associated with these active projects are planned to be offset through the FDOT Mitigation Program.

-Tables Two through Fourteen list all of the FDOT projects that have been permitted with mitigation provided through the FDOT Mitigation Program.
+Tables Two through Fourteen list all the FDOT projects that have been permitted with mitigation provided through the FDOT Mitigation Program.
 State (Environmental Resource Permit) and Federal (Army Corps of Engineers) permit numbers are shown for projects that have been permitted.
 Also listed are the FDOT projects that remain in, are added to or deleted from the FDOT Mitigation Program.
 Projects deleted are highlighted in yellow and projects that are added are highlighted in green.
 Detailed information, including location, projected permitting and construction dates, impact acreage and impact habitat type for all FDOT projects in the FDOT Mitigation Program is provided in the table appended as Appendix C.